seasamgo/minimal-mistakes/_pages/about.md

 author_profile: true
 ---

-Ph.D.
-Candidate in Biostatistics at Harvard University focusing on methods for missing data under the supervision of Dr. Guo-Cheng Yuan.
 Advocate for open source software development, reproducible research and diversity in STEM.

 ### interests
+- statistical methods for missing data
 - tumor evolution and heterogeneity
-- systems architecture
 - all things space

 ### pastimes